 Applicants will be accepted to the Associate Degree Nursing program by completing the HGTC Admission requirements, listed which includes below, plus an Associate Degree Nursing Application, available in the HGTC Admissions Offices and on the Health Science web page.
-Current application deadlines for the next available class.
+Current weighted nursing program application must be submitted by the application deadlines for the next available class.